cabinjs/cabin/README.md

 The only file explicitly required is a `cabin.json` configuration in the root of the repo.
 This file describes what CSS preprocessors and template languages that your theme supports as well as the configuration for [grunt-pages](https://github.com/ChrisWren/grunt-pages).
 We currently support EJS and Jade templates and the Sass and LESS style languages.

-Here is an example `cabin.json` file which states that the project supports Sass, Jade, and has the specified config for the `~0.4.0` version of the grunt-pages task:
+Here is an example `cabin.json` file which states that the project supports Sass, Jade, and has the specified config for the grunt-pages task:
 ```json
 {
   "style": [